Teaching

 I have taught many courses during my career.
 I have taken on different roles including the coordination of several large courses at the University of Toronto.
 These experiences occurred across a range of institutions: University of Toronto, Georgian College, Wake Forest University, and Wofford College.

-During the Fall 2024 semester I will be teaching the following courses:
+During the Spring 2026 semester I will be teaching the following courses:

 Undergraduate Research Projects